-The quickest way to shuttle between George Town and Butterworth is by the car and passenger ferry, which runs throughout the day.
-The journey takes 10 minutes and fares are charged only for the journey from Butterwo…
+The quickest way to shuttle between George Town and Butterworth is by the car and passenger ferry, which runs throughout the day and evening.
+The journey takes 10 minutes and fares are charged only for the journey f…

 At least five daily trains (nine Friday to Sunday) connect this station with Kuala Lumpur.
-Heading in the opposite direction, 14 daily Komuter trains head to the border with Thailand at Padang Besar, as well as two …
+Heading in the opposite direction, 14 daily Komuter trains head to the border with Thailand at Padang Besar, as do two faste…

 Boats leave at 8.30am and 2pm and return from Langkawi, the resort island in Kedah, at 10.30am and 3pm.
 The journey each way takes between 1¾ and 2½ hours.
 Book a few days in advance to ensure you get a seat.

 The least sweaty way to reach the top of Penang Hill is to ride the funicular.
-On weekends and public holidays lines can be horrendously long, which may persuade you to stump up the fare for the fast lane.
+On weekends and public holidays lines can be horrendously long, which may persuade you to stump up for the fast-lane fare.